joshwadd/Advanced_Lane_Detection/README.md

 ```

-Computing the x and y gradients for the
+Computing the x and y gradients for the image and the thresholding them
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM3MjEzNTEyXX0=
+eyJoaXN0b3J5IjpbLTEyMDIwODMyMzJdfQ==
 -->